-Located in Midtown Village, Libertine is Derek Davis’s newest contribution to the Philadelphia food scene and celebrates the history and future of our great city.
-Chic, sophisticated and playful, the indoor dining and bar area with seasonal outdoor seating running along the entire length of the property at Spruce and 13th Streets.
+Located in the Midtown Village neighborhood of Center City, Philadelphia, Libertine is Derek Davis’s newest contribution to Philly’s dynamic food scene, and celebrates the history and future of our great city.
+Chic and sophisticated, the indoor dining and bar area — along with seasonal outdoor seating that runs along the entire length of the property at 13th and Spruce Streets.

-The contemporary American menu is planned seasonally around what is available and freshest at the markets and complimented by scratch specialty concoctions, 20 wines by the glass, and a significant handful of local craft beer.
+The restaurant opened in June of 2018 in Philadelphia's “Gayborhood.”
+Chef Davis’ progressive American menu, which is planned seasonally around what is available and freshest at the markets, is complimented by scratch specialty craft cocktails from the bar, 20 wines by the glass, and a variety of locally brewed craft beers.